laonahongchen/M_compiler/README.md

 # M_compiler

-a compiler for M* language(which is designed in compiler class)
+This project is a compiler for Mx* language(which is designed in compiler@ACM-honored class@SJTU).

-# To do list
+My project's code frame referenced @idy002 's compiler.
+So it may seem similar to a few other repos but in many details they are different(probably, I personally didn't check).

+To run this compiler, you may want to run the Compiler.java in the src/Mstar directory and then you can input the code in standard input and the nasm code will be output to mx.asm in the root directory of this directory.

+# Code Generation List

 [X] finish the antlr g4 grammar file

 [X] change the Mxstar.Parser tree to AST